-- 1. Report to the Director of Academic Success during the first week of the semester to develop a plan that identifies and provides a remedy for the current academic difficulties. - 2.
+- 1. Report to the Director of Student Success during the first week of the semester to develop a plan that identifies and provides a remedy for the current academic difficulties. - 2.
 Meet with the advisor no later than the first week of the semester to review the student's class schedule and make any necessary adjustments.
 Students are limited to 13 credits during the semester of academic probation. - 3.
 Enroll in Critical Thinking and Study Skills (CLS 110).
-If credit has already been earned for CLS 110, the student must enroll in Critical Thinking: Designing Your Life (CLS 111).
-If credit for both CLS 110 and CLS 111 has already been earned, the student must participate in an individualized academic success plan. - 4.
+If credit has already been earned for CLS 110, the student must enroll in Critical Thinking: Building Habits for Success (CLS 111).
+CLS 111 may be taken multiple times if needed. - 4.
 Meet with an assigned faculty or staff mentor on a weekly basis throughout the entire semester. - 5.
-Refrain from participation in Student Leadership or other co-curricular activities unless the student has completed a plan of action in conjunction with the Director of Academic Success and the Director of Student Leadership.
+Refrain from participation in Student Leadership or other co-curricular activities unless the student has completed a plan of action in conjunction with the Director of Student Success and the Director of Student Leadership.
 Participation in the co-curricular activity throughout the duration of the term is contingent upon the student's continued and regular participation in all elements outlined in the plan of action. - 6.
-Refrain from participation in Varsity Athletics unless the student has completed a plan of action in conjunction with the Director of Academic Success and the Athletics Director.
+Refrain from participation in Varsity Athletics unless the student has completed a plan of action in conjunction with the Director of Student Success and the Athletics Director.
 Participation in Varsity Athletics throughout the duration of the term is contingent upon the student's continued and regular participation in all elements outlined in the plan of action.
 Other limitations may be required by the Athletics Department.